The NUFFT Operator#

 The Non Uniform Fast Fourier Transform#

-1. Spreading/Interpolation of the non-uniform point to an oversampled Cartesian grid (typically with twice the resolution of the final image)
+1. Spreading/Interpolation of the non-uniform points to an oversampled Cartesian grid (typically with twice the resolution of the final image)

 2. Perform the (I)FFT on this image